 Features of an Internet banking platform

 Internet banking enables easy access to your bank account.
-To reduce the risk of another person accessing your account, Internet banking platforms require authentication.
-Most Internet banking platforms offer 2-factors authentication, usually:
+To reduce the risk of another person accessing your account, the banking platforms require authentication.
+Most platforms offer 2-factors authentication, usually:

 - Technical factors: What you have (eg. a security token or one time password)